mozilla-platform-ops/snakepit_puppet/README.md

 ...
 ```

-Because we can't use this solution (our cards are from previous generations), we find what packages the metapackage (cuda-11-5 currently) installs.
+To remedy this problem, we find what packages the metapackage installs.
 Once the packages have been identified, we craft an install script that installs all of the constituent packages (those including cuda and nvidia in the name, the full dependency list is very large).
 The install script is then used to install the required packages on the bare metal hosts and any containers.

 ### creating and testing package configurations